Yucaipa Valley AVA

 Yucaipa Valley is an American Viticultural Area (AVA) located in the valley within the foothills of the San Bernardino Mountains in Riverside and San Bernardino Counties.
-It was established as California's 152th AVA on April 24, 2024, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition, submitted by the Yucaipa Valley Wine Alliance, proposing the viticultural area known as "Yucaipa Valley."
+It was established as the nation's 272^{nd}, the state's 152^{nd} and Riverside County's fourth appellation on April 25, 2024, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by the Yucaipa Valley Wine Alliance proposing the viticultural area known as "Yucaipa Valley."
 The viticultural area encompasses 36467 acre and consists of the incorporated towns of Yucaipa, Calimesa, unincorporated areas of Oak Glen as well as surrounding county areas defined by natural borders.
-The distinguishing features of the proposed Yucaipa Valley AVA include its elevation and climate.
+The distinguishing features of the Yucaipa Valley AVA include its elevation and climate.

 History

-This geographic region can be recognized as far back as the late 1700's, and early 1800's.
-"Yucaipa" is thought to have meant "wetlands" owing to its well endowed water sources from the San Bernardino Mountains.
-The region was known as the "Yucaipa Valley" long before the town’s incorporation in 1989.
+This geographic region can be recognized as far back as the late 1700s, and early 1800s.
+"Yucaipa" (yoo-ke-ipuh) is thought to have meant "wetlands" owing to its well endowed water sources from the San Bernardino Mountains.
+The region was known as the "Yucaipa Valley" long before the town's incorporation in 1989.
 During the 1800s, the Yucaipa Valley was used as grazing land for a satellite property of Mission San Gabriel Arcángel's San Bernardino Rancho.
 For the next 100 years, the Yucaipa Valley became known for its agriculture and ranching enterprises.
 Yucaipa lands were transferred from the missions to Antonio Maria Lugo in 1842, and later to Diego Sepulveda.
 Sepulveda built the Rancho Yucaipa (Sepulveda Ranch), which stands today as California Historical Landmark 528.
 Vestiges of this ranching history are still visible around the area.

 Shortly following California statehood in 1850, settlers began to migrate to the Yucaipa Valley.
 John Dunlap settled on the Sepulveda Ranch, which became known as "Dunlap Acres."
 In 1869, Dunlap expanded agricultural operations to include grain on the lower benches and fruit, mainly apples and cherries, higher up on the North Bench and Oak Glen, happened during the early settlement days of the valley.

 The Dunlaps also built Casa Blanca in 1882 and the first school on Cherrycroft Drive, now restored under private ownership.
 Ranches were also established in Wildwood Canyon, the North Bench area, and Live Oak Canyon.
 The only other early industry in the Yucaipa Valley to generate as much excitement was gold mining, which had a short-lived success due to mining in the Crafton Hills.